 This is the risk associated with investments in issuers that are located or do business in foreign countries.
+The Loomis Sayles High Income Opportunities Fund is subject to this risk because it may invest up to 40% of its assets in foreign securities, including emerging market securities ("Foreign Securities").
 A Fund's investments in foreign securities may be less liquid and may experience more rapid and extreme changes in value than investments in securities of U.S. issuers.

 The securities markets of many foreign countries are relatively small, with a limited number of issuers and a small number of securities.
 In addition, foreign companies often are not subject to the same degree of regulation as U.S. companies.
 Reporting, accounting, disclosure, custody and auditing standards and practices of foreign countries differ, in some cases significantly, from U.S. standards and practices, and are often not as rigorous.
 The Public Company Accounting Oversight Board, which regulates auditors of U.S. public companies, is unable to inspect audit work papers in certain foreign countries.
-Among other things, nationalization, expropriation or confiscatory taxation, currency blockage, the imposition of sanctions or threat thereof by other countries (such as the United States), political changes or diplomatic developments may impair a Fund's ability to buy, sell, hold, receive, deliver or otherwise transact in certain securities and can cause the value of a Fund's investments in a foreign country to decline.
+Among other things, nationalization, expropriation or confiscatory taxation, currency blockage, the imposition of sanctions or threat thereof by other countries (such as the United States), political changes or diplomatic developments, as well as civil unrest, geopolitical tensions, wars and acts of terrorism, may impair a Fund's ability to buy, sell, hold, receive, deliver or otherwise transact in certain securities and can cause the value of a Fund's investments in a foreign country to decline.
 In the event of nationalization, expropriation, confiscation, or other government action, intervention, or restriction, a Fund could lose its entire investment in a particular foreign issuer or country.
 These risks also apply to securities of foreign issuers traded in the United States or through depositary receipt programs such as American Depositary Receipts.